tribixbite/awesome/README.md

 *   [gootools/glasseater](https://github.com/gootools/glasseater) - Tools that eat glass so you don't have to
 *   [nearform/graphql-hooks](https://github.com/nearform/graphql-hooks) - 🎣 Minimal hooks-first GraphQL client
 *   [pmndrs/react-three-fiber](https://github.com/pmndrs/react-three-fiber) - 🇨🇭 A React renderer for Three.js
-*   [aspida/pathpida](https://github.com/aspida/pathpida) - TypeScript friendly internal link client for Next.js, Nuxt.js and Sapper.
+*   [aspida/pathpida](https://github.com/aspida/pathpida) - TypeScript friendly internal link client for Next.js.
 *   [saleor/storefront](https://github.com/saleor/storefront) - Saleor Storefront built with React 18, Next.js 14, App Router, TypeScript, GraphQL, and Tailwind CSS.
 *   [estruyf/vscode-front-matter](https://github.com/estruyf/vscode-front-matter) - Front Matter is a CMS running straight in Visual Studio Code.
 Can be used with static site generators like Hugo, Jekyll, Hexo, NextJs, Gatsby, and many more...
 *   [timlrx/tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) - This is a Next.js, Tailwind CSS blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.